-Hackers Behind The Mirai “botnet” Attacks To Plead Guilty
+Hackers Behind The Mirai ‘Botnet’ Attacks To Plead Guilty

 — Chris Bing (@Bing_Chris) December 13, 2017

 The prosecutors also detailed White and Norman’s participation in the Mirai case.
-In August 2016, White developed a scanner that allowed botnets to distinguish devices and send series of login credentials in order to infect.
+In August 2016, White developed a scanner that allowed botnets to distinguish devices and send a series of login credentials in order to overload the servers.
 Norman, on the other hand, worked alongside Jha and White to expand the size of the Mirai code affecting more than 300,000 devices.

-The Mirai botnet uses infected internet-connected devices turning them into a digital army of bots that are used to knock out internet infrastructure.
-Dyn, an internet infrastructure, come across disruptive access to dozens of websites in the United States and Europe.
+The Mirai botnet uses infected internet-connected devices, turning them into a digital army of bots that are used to knock out internet infrastructure.
+Dyn, an internet backbone, came across disruptive access to dozens of websites in the United States and Europe.

 As per the case, the party is now charged with intentional damage on protected computers alongside other offenses.
-The U.S officials will hold a press conference to discuss the matter further.
+U.S. officials will hold a press conference to discuss the matter further.